CodeYourFuture/curriculum/org-cyf-guides/content/testing/lighthouse/index.md

 ## How to run an audit

-1. Open the webpage you want to audit in Chrome.
+1. Open a webpage in Chrome.
 2. Right-click on the page and select [`Inspect`](https://developer.chrome.com/docs/devtools/open).
 3. Click on the [`Lighthouse`](https://developer.chrome.com/docs/lighthouse/overview#devtools) tab.
 4. Under `Categories`, check `Accessibility`.
-Uncheck the other categories for now to make your report simpler.
+(Uncheck the other categories for now to make your report simpler.)
 5. Click the `Analyze page load` button.

 ## How to read and use the report

-Lighthouse is a great friend!
-It won't just give you a score out of 100.
+Lighthouse is your friend!
 Lighthouse will go through your code and show you how to fix everything.
 Under the top score, you will see a list of items that need fixing.
+You must click on the triangle to see the details.

 <details>
 <summary>